IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/00_igGrid_Updating.md

 Property name (default values in parenthesis) | Description
 ---|---
 [columnKey](%%jQueryApiUrl%%/ui.igGridUpdating#options:columnSettings.columnKey) (null) | Key of the column for which this column setting applies
-[editorProvider](%%jQueryApiUrl%%/ui.igGridUpdating#options:columnSettings.editorProvider) | Custom editor provider which should extend $.ig.EditorProviderDefault and implement its member methods.
+[editorProvider](%%jQueryApiUrl%%/ui.igGridUpdating#options:columnSettings.editorProvider) | Custom editor provider which should extend $.ig.EditorProvider or $.ig.EditorProviderBase and implement its member methods.
 [editorType](%%jQueryApiUrl%%/ui.igGridUpdating#options:columnSettings.editorType) (null) | Custom type of igEditor (‘text’, ‘numeric’, ‘datepicker’, ‘combo’,’rating’ etc.)
 [editorOptions](%%jQueryApiUrl%%/ui.igGridUpdating#options:columnSettings.editorOptions) (null) | Custom options supported by a specific igEditor or in case of combo and rating, it should provide options available for igCombo or igRating.
 [required](%%jQueryApiUrl%%/ui.igGridUpdating#options:columnSettings.required) (false) | Enables validation for required entry